The Basics on Water Quality of Harvested Rainwater

 We discuss the basics of water quality regarding rainwater harvesting – check it out!

 Rainwater Harvesting is a primary water source for the ENTIRE home.
 Yes, the entire home – including drinking, cooking, washing, bathing, everything!

 How is this possible?
 Is the water produced by rainwater harvesting good water?
 Can you drink harvested rainwater?
 (Spoiler alert – absolutely!)

 I wrote this article as a basic overview on the quality of water from rainwater harvesting, feel free to email us if you have further questions!

 How is water quality determined?
 Through various standards and water tests.
 Rainwater Harvesting has been put through rigorous cross-examination, and the water has been found to be excellent in quality; both as a stand-alone water source, and also when compared to other water sources such as municipal (city) or well water.

 Total Dissolved Solids (TDS) is a great way to measure basic water quality.
-This measure the total amount of dissolved solids (contaminants) in water!
+This measures the total amount of dissolved solids (contaminants) in the water!